Bug report #1540

 4. use completeBaseName function to obtain the base file name for the world file.

-#2 Updated by Marco Hugentobler almost 12 years ago
+#2 Updated by Marco Hugentobler over 12 years ago

 I tried the patch but I still have an offset.
 What I did was the following (with applied patch):